The Nine-Fold Path, Part 1: Alignment in Dungeons & Dragons

 Chaotic Neutral

 Chaotic Neutral individuals live in the moment.
 They find planning for the future and completing prolonged tasks difficult for this reason.
 Adaptable, impetuous, and unruly, they seek constant stimulation.
 Novelty and innovation fill this need.
-The search for new sensations easily distracts these types, making it seem that their actions are random.
-Chaotic Neutrals respect the personal talents, skill, bravery, and reputation of others, not those qualities dictated by tradition and authority.
+The pursuit of new sensations and experiences frequently distracts such individuals, causing their actions to appear erratic or purposeless.
+Chaotic Neutrals respect the personal talents, skills, bravery, and reputation of others, not those qualities dictated by tradition and authority.
 They resent any form of compulsory restriction on their freedom, especially from those outside their own group.

 Chaotic Evil

 These types believe the universe has no meaning beyond the spontaneous desires of the self.
-Only cruelty, mayhem, and self-gratification matter.
+All that matters is cruelty, mayhem, and self-gratification.
 The lives and welfare of others have no value or merit.
 Unrestricted and impulsive selfish Evil is the ultimate expression of free will.
 Only those ruthless and strong enough to take what the world offers succeed.
 All others are weak fools waiting to be trampled under the iron heel of reality.

 Alignment in Action